 At the main road you turn right and go down the main road for a couple hundred yards.

 This is a busy road so you may want to walk this part.

 On your right you will see a car park and this is the entry to the ‘Great Eastern Pingo Trail’

 This is part of the old Thetford to Watton and Swaffham railway .

 Pingoes are small ponds, created by glacial action during the Ice Ages and there are descriptive boards on the route giving further information.

-This is part of a circular walk, full details:
+This is part of a circular walk, full details below

 You continue along the old railway line for about two miles, just before the cutting you need to take the track on your left and follow this around the house and pick up the forest road, where you started the ride and then retrace your tracks back to the campsite.

 Where you need to come off the railway line should be obvious but if you do find that you have continued too far on the track, you will reach the railway bridge, where you were asked to make a mental note of, when you started your ride.

 You will not be able to get up to the road from here so you will need to retrace your steps and pick up the track off the railway path